 Scenic World is located in Katoomba within the World Heritage listed Blue Mountains of New South Wales.

-It a tourist attraction designed to showcase the natural environment of Australia.
+It’s a tourist attraction designed to showcase the natural environment of Australia.

-Situated around 100 kilometres west of Sydney, Scenic World is comprised of four separate attractions.
+Located about 90 minutes’ drive west of Sydney, Scenic World is comprised of four separate attractions.

-This includes The Scenic Railway, the Scenic Skyway, the Scenic Cableway and the Scenic Walkway.
+This includes The Scenic Railway, the Scenic Skyway, the Scenic Cableway, and the Scenic Walkway.

 There are a number of different deals and tours from Sydney available if you want to spend a nice day trip to Scenic World.

 View the Blue Mountains region and all of Scenic World from a bird’s eye view aboard the Scenic Skyway.

 It is suspended 270 metres above the rainforest.

 The Skyway provides a unique experience as you look down at the surrounding landscape through the skyway’s electro-glass cabin floor.